valboz/RTModel/docs/DataPreparation.md

 `RTModel` accepts both input in magnitudes or fluxes.

-If the header contains the keyword "Mag", then `RTModel` assumes that each line contains magnitude, error and Heliocentric Julian Date - 2450000 for each individual photometric measurement.
+If the header contains the keyword "Mag", then `RTModel` assumes that each line contains **magnitude**, error and Heliocentric Julian Date - 2450000 for each individual photometric measurement.

-If the header DOES NOT contain the keyword "Mag", then `RTModel` assumes that each line contains flux, error and Heliocentric Julian Date - 2450000 for each individual photometric measurement.
+If the header DOES NOT contain the keyword "Mag", then `RTModel` assumes that each line contains **flux**, error and Heliocentric Julian Date - 2450000 for each individual photometric measurement.

 ## Event coordinates